 We always suggest getting the most out of a destination that some prior research and reading is required.
 Porto is one of those cities that because it is spread out you need to plan your visit accordingly.

 This post may contain affiliate links.
 Please see our disclosure for more information.
 As an Amazon Associate, we earn from qualifying purchases (if applicable).You may enjoy our article What to do and where to eat in Porto

 Historical Porto Tour – Orange Route

 We boarded the bus at Placa de Liberdade also known as Freedom Square.
 At the bottom of the square is the iconic Palacio das Cardosas which is now the Intercontinental Hotel Porto.
 The bronze equestrian statue in the middle of the square is of King Peter IV who holds the constitution of Porto.

-Before joining the bus we recommend that you pay a visit to the McDonald’s Restaurant on the square.
+Before joining the tour bus we recommend that you pay a visit to the McDonald’s Restaurant on the square.
 You may not be a fan of McDonald’s but this is the most beautiful McDonald’s Restaurant in the world.
 The restaurant itself is a national monument with stunning stained glass windows and chandeliers.

 #2 Stop Cathedral of Porto

 Porto has some steep hills and one of them is the hill leading up to the 12th-century Cathedral.
 Another good reason to use the Yellow Bus Tour Porto.
 There are some stunning views from the Cathedral, so it is well worth the visit.
-It is the oldest neighborhood in Porto and it is where King John 1 was married in 1387.
+It is the oldest neighbourhood in Porto and it is where King John 1 was married in 1387.